The ACECQA Board

 - guiding and monitoring ACECQA’s performance against its strategic plan and operational work plan.

 The Board of ACECQA brings together a dedicated team, with a wealth of relevant experience and commitment to improving education and care outcomes for Australia’s children.
-Up to eight members are appointed from nominations by each state and territory, up to four members are appointed from nominations by the Australian Government and the Chair is appointed independently by the Education Council.
+Up to eight members are appointed from nominations by each state and territory, up to four members are appointed from nominations by the Australian Government and the Chair is appointed independently by the Education Ministers.
 The Deputy Chair is appointed from the 12 members.

 ACECQA Board Members

 Annette Whitehead has 40 years of experience in social policy development and program management across a range of government agencies.
 She has held strategic leadership positions in several portfolios including ageing, disability, early childhood, child safety, and education and training.

 Annette has expertise in implementing key service delivery reforms across government in consultation with diverse stakeholder groups including the non-government sector.
 These included the Queensland Government’s reforms to senior assessment and tertiary entrance as well as the introduction of the preparatory year of schooling.

 As Deputy Director-General, Policy, Performance and Planning in the Queensland Department of Education, Annette led policy development in early childhood, schooling, training and employment as well as Indigenous education, and was responsible for the Department’s legislative and research agenda, ensuring high performance through strong governance and a performance culture.

 Additionally, as Deputy Director-General, Annette held responsibility for providing secretariat support to the Non-State Schools Accreditation Board as well as the regulation of education providers and registered courses for overseas students.

 Annette previously served as a member of the Construction Skills Queensland Board on behalf of the Queensland Government.